 Prune picking was not a glamorous enterprise.
 It was a dirty, sticky, knee-scraping, back-breaking business.
 We would crawl around putting the prunes into our buckets and then dump them into 55-pound lug boxes.
 In most cases two buckets made a box, but as a youngster my bucket was smaller: three to a box.

 We would pick across the orchard.
 Mr. and Mrs. Scott would take one row and I would work with them.
-The girls (the Scott cousins) would take a row and so would Stella Mae.
+The girls (Mrs. Scott’s daughters) would take a row and so would Stella Mae.
 Sometimes my cousin Mike Farrell would pick and he would take a row.
 The idea was that we’d all work our rows in tandem and move from one side of the ranch to the other.

 When I was about 10 years old (1960), I remember Stella Mae and Moses having three children, all little boys under the age of 5.
 Those kids would play in the field while Stella Mae worked.
 I remember the littlest one, who was still in diapers, as always being dirty.
 He would eat a fresh prune, getting sticky sweet juice all over his hands and face.
 Then he would crawl around in the dirt.
 What a mess.
 Of course, the rest of us didn’t look much better.
 You would always end up kneeling on a prune and then the knees of your jeans would start to collect dirt.
 Pretty soon there would be an ugly clump on your knee.
 Now that I think about it, I guess we all pretty much looked like Stella Mae’s son!

 We were paid 25 cents a box.
 I remember the Scotts’ goal was to pick 100 boxes a day.
 Mine was to pick 10 boxes a day, but I didn’t often make it.
 I remember Mrs. Scott exhorting me to pick faster, even pretending she would “whup” me if I didn’t “pick dem prunes,” but it was a lost cause.
 Her threats were all an act and I just enjoyed the attention.
 Plus: nobody was counting on my youthful prune picking income to help support the family.